TheThingILearn/SDK-Emulator/README.md

 # SDK-Emulator
+the sdk command line tools its great tool for creating android emulators. but he can be a bit annoying to use asspechely if all you want is just create simplae android emulator. that why i created that simple script that make that procces alot easier.

+#### what that script can do?
+- name the amulator
+- chose api-level
-After you went over all the steps you can create and define your emulator. for example the name, the api-level of the emulator if you want the defult device or with google apis(gmail, chrome, maps) and if you want Google play store installed on the device.
+- decide if you want the defult android or with google api(gmail, chrome, maps...)
+- chose if you want play store installed

+and of course i will try to add more features with out making it to overwhelmed so let me now by ⭐⭐star the project⭐⭐

 ## Getting Started
 ### Prerequisites
 - enable virtualization - search in the intarnet how to ebale virtualization in the bios of your mother board.